youvalpolacsek/Weather-App/README.md

 access an external API

 features:
-Weather search by city
+Weather search by city.
-Add city to favorites
+Add city to favorites.
-Delete from favorites
+Delete from favorites.